VTiS15/UNOBot/README.md

 # Troubleshooting🛠️
 Make sure there is only **one** UNO category and maximum **one** ongoing game in a server at all times!

+If the game says it is your turn but otherwise when you try to play, simply ignore the stupid bot and try again.

 If UNOBot somehow gets stuck and is unresponsive in your server, try the following:
 * Forcefully end the ongoing game using `/u-eg`; or
 * Manually delete the UNO channels (and perhaps category)